derick-pan/cse13s/asgn6/README.md

 Make encode will build just the encoder
 Make decode will build just the decoder
-Make entropy will build just the supplied entropy-measure program make clean will remove all files created from Make make format will format all the code
+Make entropy will build just the supplied entropy-measure program make clean will remove all files created from make make format will format all the code
 =========================================
 ENCODE: